quasarframework/quasar-framework.org/source/components/pull-to-refresh.md

 ```

 ## Basic Usage
 Use QPullToRefresh component as direct child of your page component, to encapsulate all its content.
-Refer to the source on the demo for a more detailed example.
+Refer to the source of the demo for a more detailed example.

 ``` html
 <q-pull-to-refresh :handler="refresher">